titu1994/pyshac/README.md

 ## Documentation

-Documentation can be found at [doc location](http://titu1994.github.io/pyshac/).
+Stable build documentation can be found at [PySHAC Documentation](http://titu1994.github.io/pyshac/).

 It contains a User Guide, as well as explanation of the different engines that can be used with PySHAC.